Amongst other things, chiropractors frequently also treat the hips, knees and feet…

 Essential fatty acids

-Essential fatty acids (EFA’s) also reduce the degenerative changes in tissues and cells.
-EFA’s are unsaturated fatty acids such as Omega 3.
+Essential fatty acids (EFA’s) also reduce the degenerative changes in tissues and cells and help guard against some cancers.
+EFA’s are unsaturated fatty acids.
 They aid in decreasing the inflammatory response and help relieve pain and discomfort in joints and muscles.

-EFA’s can be found in oily fish (sardines, fresh tuna, mackerel), flax seed and linseed.
+EFA’s, such as Omega 3, can be found in oily fish, (sardines, herrings, mackerel), and seeds.

 Foods to avoid…

 There are certain foods and substances that adversely effect the body’s use of minerals and vitamins.
 High saturated/animal fats, refined foods, white flour, white sugar, white rice, chocolate, carbonated drinks and fruit juices with high sugar concentration should be kept to a minimum if not weaned from the diet completely.
 Meat and dairy products should be kept within a recommended weekly amount.
 Dairy products as calcium sources should be varied with other non-dairy sources.

 There are thirty bones, over forty muscles and fourteen major nerves making your arm more diligent, dexterous and adaptable than any tool mankind can emulate.
 So why is it that when it starts to hurt, we so often ignore the pain and hope that it will go away?
 Are we scared or is it that we just don’t have the time to do anything about it?
 But arm pain is a warning signal and should not be ignored.
 More often than not arm pain is caused by injury to the area of pain but it can also be an indication of more serious underlying problems.